igorek17000/Ender-2-Pro-BTT-V3/README.md

 Ender-2-Pro-BTT Upgrade

-Use the Pre-Compiled firmware in the main branch, just remember to change the name of the file as instructed in the line below.
+Use the Pre-Compiled firmware in the main branch.

-Change firmware file name from "firmware-update-6-12-2022.bin" to: firmware.bin before loading it onto the Ender 2 Pro

 Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3 Touch Screen Display / Classic Marlin Dislay

-Make this change to line 16 in Platformio.ini: default_envs = STM32F103RC_btt
+Make this change to Platformio.ini: default_envs = STM32F103RC_btt (Do NOT change anything else)

 This upgrade requires a BTT SKR Mini E3 v2 Main Board and TFT35 E3 v3 bundle.
 Available on Amazon.com